-For information on the relevant procedures you should follow in raising a concern, you should refer to our Whistleblowing Policy which can be found in the 'policy' section of our internal LGMS document system with reference LGLEPO005, or on our website under the 'corporate governance' section.
+For information on the relevant procedures, you should follow in raising a concern, you should refer to our Speaking Up Policy which can be found on our website.

 If you are unsure whether a particular act constitutes bribery or corruption or if you have any other queries, these can be raised with your line manager or the compliance manager.